kateyharris/Credit_Risk_Analysi/README.md

 ## Results
 ### Models to Predict Credit Risk
+- **Oversampling Algorithms**
   - Resampling Model:
   - SMOTEENN Algorithm:
+- **Ensemble Algorithms:**
   - Balanced Random Forest Classifier:
   - Easy Ensemble AdaBoost Classifier:

 ## Summary
 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.